 R.J.
 Palacio took the children’s literature world by storm with the publication of her debut novel, Wonder, a #1 New York Times bestseller that has sold over 1 million copies in North America.
 R.J.
 Palacio has called her debut novel “a meditation on kindness” and in a world where bullying among young people is an epidemic, it is a refreshing new narrative full of heart and hope.
 Her lectures explore the impact of kindness in the world and whether parents —knowingly or unknowingly—teach their children that kindness is somehow incompatible with having a competitive edge.

-Please contact us about booking our female author speakers to come to one of your future events.
+Please contact us about booking our speakers to come to one of your future events.

-If you would like to stay up-to-date on our powerful women speakers, make sure to sign-up for our newsletter.
+If you would like to stay up-to-date on our speakers, make sure to sign-up for our newsletter.